3D Radiation hydrodynamics of a dynamical torus: Method

 As an illustration of this, we performed test simulations with resolutions from $10^{-5}$ M$_\odot$ to $10^{-1}$ M$_\odot$.
 To reduce computational expense in these tests, we kept the total number of particles constant, and the initial surface density constant, and so the outer edge of the initial disk is larger with increasing particle mass.
 Plots of the density distribution of the gas are in figure~\ref{resmontage}.
 The biconical wind is only formed at the highest resolutions.
 This can be seen in the phase-plots in figure~\ref{resphaseplots}, where the hot wind phase is either not present or poorly resolved at $m_p\geq0.001$ M$_\odot$.
 High density gas is also not resolved at higher resolutions, and much of the gas over-cools.
-These tests support that a particle resolution coarser than our chosen resolution of $10^{-4}$ M$_\odot$ will not accurately capture the generation of a dusty wind by radiation pressure.
+The outflow rates and mean wind inclinations are also dependent on resolution (figure~\ref{restime}).
+We still see some resolution dependence at our finest test resolution, and so our simulations are not entirely converged with respect to resolution, but we find this dependence weakens beyond a threshold resolution of $\sim10^{-4}$ M$_\odot$.
+At this resolution, some of the gas still reaches densities high enough that their radiative acceleration would still be theoretically suppressed.
+However, the resolution dependence becomes weaker, as much of this very dense gas is shielded from the AGN by a large optical depth, and receives very little radiative acceleration regardless of resolution.
+Overall, these tests support that a particle resolution coarser than our chosen resolution of $10^{-4}$ M$_\odot$ will not accurately capture the generation of a dusty wind by radiation pressure.